usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 are written as GeoJSON to files called *<imt_type>_cont.json* in the event's *current/products* subdirectory.

-See :meth:`shakemap.coremods.contour` for more details.
-Contour parameters may be specified in the *products.conf* configuration file.
+See :meth:`shakemap.coremods.contour` for the module's API documentation..

 gridxml
 ```````